-This career transition includes a crucial intermediate stop and marrying a woman from Austria.
+This careers transition includes a crucial intermediate stop and marrying a woman from Austria.
 Austria happens to be home to the centuries-old tradition of durable Loden clothing.
 His wife presented Stolz with a traditional Loden jacket.
 When wearing it in the U.S., he often received compliments for its distinctive design.
 Later while living in Austria, he visited the traditional Loden mills.
 He was impressed by the environmental and social benefits of wearing high-quality sustainable clothing.
 This sparked an innate entrepreneurial streak that was absent from his years in the Marine Corps.

 The Perfect Opportunity

 Stolz learned German in order to pursue a degree in business strategy at the University of Vienna.
 While living with his wife in Austria, his studies coincided with his efforts to ramp up RobertWStolz.com.
 He focused on strategy, business intelligence and e-commerce.
 “It was the perfect opportunity to tailor my education to what I needed to know to build my business,” he says.

 But “book learning” only takes you so far.
 Experiences during his military service from boot camp through his leadership duties as a sergeant played a vital role as well.
 “In the military,” he says, “I had to learn how to work with and motivate people from very diverse backgrounds.
 Part of that entailed learning how to be trusted and respected by subordinate Marines.”